-A lot of people have a lot of success selling their second-hand stuff on eBay.
+A lot of people have a lot of success selling their second-hand items on eBay.
 The upside to eBay is that your potential audience is quite large.
 The downside is that you have to pay upfront to list your items – even if they don’t sell.

 If they do sell, then you have to pay extra.
 And then there’s working out the postage.